 140 beats per minute

+"140 beats per minute.
+Rave culture and art in 1990s Poland".
 The title is a reference to the number of beats per minute in classic techno music.
 Jacek Sienkiewicz, a pioneer of techno in Poland, whose works are presented in the exhibition, played in this tempo in the 90s.
-The term “rave” is used to refer to underground dance events with electronic music—mainly techno which took hold in Poland along with the transformation in the political and economic system in the early 1990s.
-On one hand they were an expression of the authentic if often naive optimism of the period of transformation.
-On the other hand they manifested the anxieties of those times of civilizational and technological acceleration.
+The word “rave” is used to describe dance parties with electronic music – mainly techno – that began to appear in Poland together with the political system change in the early 90s, often voicing the naive, but nonetheless authentic optimism of opening up to the world, its civilizational and technological advancement.